Dragon fruit wine is a light, fruity, refreshing wine that can also be used as a great sweet dessert wine. You might want to give it a try.

 With the pulp collected, you could mix it into yogurt or with a banana (for extra sweetness as the pulp itself with the juice pressed out tastes quite bland).
 So nothing goes to waste.

 With about 1.5 kg of dragon fruits, you'll get about 800 ml of juice.

 For me, I don't have a juicer machine so I do it manually:

-Quite some work, but you'll get some nice bicep workout.
-And with that, we've just finished step 1 of our process, i.e. making the juice!
+Quite some work, you see, but you'll get some nice bicep workout.
+And with that, we've just finished step 1 of our process, that is making the juice!

 When you have the juice ready, we can move on to step 2 which is: